pascalwhoop/dotfiles/restic/.config/restic/README.md

 this folder is heavily reliant on crestic and the `.config.cfg` in there.
-The files in this folder are just used to store passwords and credentials.
+The files in this folder are just used to store ignore files